alex-mcintosh/alex-mcintosh.github.io/_projects/1_project.md

 ## Performance Considerations

-“Once ‘Start’ is pressed all generations of the habitat are calculated prior to plotting, this combined with the use of Plotly, does lead to some limitations with the performance of the game.
+Once ‘Start’ is pressed all generations of the habitat are calculated prior to plotting, this combined with the use of Plotly, does lead to some limitations with the performance of the game.
 Most of this calculation time is actually used for generating the habitat plot.